 How Technology Helps the Restaurant Industry

-Aug 15, 2018 food operations management, labor operations management
+Aug 15, 2018 food operations management, labor operations management, data analytics and reporting

 While a restaurant's front of the house is where all of the action happens, it's the back of the house that keeps the establishment running like a well oiled machine.

 The problem is, back office duties like inventory and labor management are not glamorous and for the average restaurant owner, they can be rather stressful.
 Every week, there's inventory to be counted, staff schedules that need to be created, and number-crunching to be done.
 How can a restauranteur get it done efficiently so that they have more time to actually enjoy the customer-facing facets of their business?

 The answer is technology.
 The restaurant industry has become a sizable market for software developers in recent years thanks to the growing and evolving nature of the business and the fact that it is becoming more data-driven.
 Restaurant software is being implemented by operators of types of concepts to take advantage of food service trends such as offering ordering kiosks, cutting down the wait time for customers in line, and online ordering.
 But there are are a variety of apps and software programs available that can ease a restaurant owner's back office woes as well, and are highly configurable solutions that fit all kinds of BOH needs.

 Inventory management is a big growth area in the food technology space.
 One of the restaurant back office duties that benefits from integrated BOH software is the dreaded task of counting inventory.
 It's tedious, time consuming, and still often accomplished with a pad and paper or spreadsheet, which only makes the process longer.
 New mobile inventory counting apps are making shelf-to-sheet counts easy and fun.
 And, many restaurant software programs offer automated inventory management to help make tracking inventory less painful while preventing food waste and the depletion of in-demand items.